New York University - School of Professional Studies

 NYU welcomed its inaugural class of Coverdell Fellows in fall 2016 and is committed to supporting its growing cohort of students both on campus and in their careers.
 NYUSPS is a school deeply tied to industry, which also means that it is deeply committed to students' career development.
 The NYUSPS Wasserman Center for Career Development partners with students on their first day of classes so that they are ultimately on the receiving end of opportunities, by helping students to create an individualized career action plan, building an effective personal brand and a powerful network, as well as helping them leverage all of the resources and opportunities that will be made available to them as an NYU student.

 Recent SPS Coverdell Fellows work in a variety of fields.
-Some of roles include:
+Some of these roles include:

 - Emergency Management Specialist, FEMA